Charmed PostgreSQL K8s

 Platform:

-Relations, or what Juju 3.0+ documentation describes as an Integration, are the easiest way to create a user for PostgreSQL in Charmed PostgreSQL K8s.
-Relations automatically create a username, password, and database for the desired user/application.
-As mentioned earlier in the Access PostgreSQL section it is a better practice to connect to PostgreSQL via a specific user rather than the admin user.
+Integrations automatically create a username, password, and database for the desired user/application.
+As mentioned earlier in 3.
+Deploy PostgreSQL > Access PostgreSQL, it is a better practice to connect to PostgreSQL via a specific user rather than the admin user.

 Data Integrator Charm